 In recent years, Guy Richie’s Sherlock Holmes flicks have been somewhat overshadowed by the Steven Moffat and Mark Gatiss-authored Sherlock TV series.

 Still, there’s much to cherish in the Lock, Stock director’s hi-octane reimagining of Arthur Conan Doyle’s pipe-smoking detective, not least Mark Strong’s Aleister Crowley-style baddie and, of course, Robert Downey Jr’s wise-cracking turn as Baker Street’s finest.
-A third movie, to be directed by Rocketman’s Dexter Fletcher, is currently in pre-production.
+Sherlock Holmes 3, to be directed by Rocketman’s Dexter Fletcher, is currently in pre-production.

 The Girl With The Dragon Tattoo (2011)